Drag on a partially immersed sphere at the capillary scale: Numerical simulations

-The free-surface flow simulations use $U= 26.2 \ \mathrm{cm/s}$ and $d=12.7\ \mathrm{mm}$.
-Ten immersion depths are investigated ($0.25d$, $0.5d$, $0.625d$, $0.75d$, $0.875d$, $d$, $1.125d$, $1.25d$, $1.5d$, and $2.5d$).
-The simulated domain is a box of $15 \ \mathrm{cm}\times 10 \ \mathrm{cm}\times 15 \ \mathrm{cm}$, and the sphere is placed $4 \ \mathrm{cm}$ downstream from the inlet.
-The depth of the water phase is $10 \ \mathrm{cm}$, leading to a $10 \ \mathrm{cm}\times10 \ \mathrm{cm}$ cross-section.
 The simulations utilize unstructured linear tetrahedral elements.
 Two additional refinement boxes are generated to capture the wake behind the sphere and free surface deformation.
-Elements sizes are 0.5 mm around the sphere, 2.0 mm near the free surface, and 5.0 mm in the outer box.
+Element sizes are 0.5 mm around the sphere, 2.0 mm near the free surface, and 5.0 mm in the outer box.
 Figure~\ref{fig:mesh} (a) presents a snapshot of the mesh in the center plane with a submergence depth of $h=0.625d$.
 In the simulations, we apply a uniform inflow velocity $U= 26.2$ cm/s at the inlet and no penetration boundary condition on the lateral walls.
 Hydrostatic equilibrium pressure is applied at the outlet.
-In addition to the physical surface tension coefficient of $\gamma= 72.2$ dynes/cm, we also conduct simulations with $\gamma= 36.1$ dynes/cm and 0 dynes/cm.
+In addition to the physical surface tension coefficient of $\gamma= 72.2$ mN/m, we also conduct simulations with $\gamma= 36.1$ mN/m, and 0 mN/m.
 The time step size is set to $5\times10^{-4} \ \mathrm{s}$ for all of the simulations.
 We simulate all of the cases until the results reach a statistically stationary stage.
 The data in the fully developed stage is used to obtain the mean drag coefficients from the simulation.